HW4: Large Language Models#

 start_context = torch.zeros((1, 1), dtype=torch.long, device=device)

-uncond_gen = (tlm.generate(start_context, max_new_tokens=context_window_size)[0].tolist())
+uncond_gen = (tlm.generate(start_context, max_new_tokens=CONTEXT_WINDOW_SIZE)[0].tolist())

-# conditional generation of cosine distance
+# conditional generation from the model

-Question 1.4.3#
+Question 1.4.4#

 The negative log-likelihood (averaged per token) we have been using to train our models can be expressed as